-Here are our top 3 ‘WARNINGS’ and ‘GOTCHAS’
+Here are the top 5 ‘WARNINGS’ and ‘GOTCHAS’

 GOTCHA #1: Affectionately knowns as ‘IRMAA’, higher Income = higher Part B & D premiums.
 TWO (2) years before you plan on electing Part B, consult with your financial and tax professionals on ways you can decrease your MAGI!

-This is figure used to determine your premium is based on your ‘MAGI’ (Modified Adjusted Gross Income).
-Basically, take your AGI (Adjusted Gross Income) and add back any UNTAXED Social Security and Tax Exempt Interest (amongst other things, check with your tax professional).
+The figure used to determine your premium is based on your ‘MAGI’ (Modified Adjusted Gross Income).
+Basically, take your AGI (Adjusted Gross Income) and add back any UNTAXED Social Security and Tax Exempt Interest (amongst other things).
 Yes, it’s exempt from Federal & State taxes but not from the dreaded IRMAA!
 Many tax and financial pros are not even aware of this little tidbit (that’s why they LOVE us ;).
 They may have you convert your IRA to a Roth IRA or take stock options or have you sell an investment property before you retire.
 Those will ALL increase your MAGI!
 Be very careful or consult us to help guide you.